 my sister said it looked like the dog had gone on the snow, since it looked so pleased with itself. errrgh.

-so I added the can. but maple syrup candy is surprisingly hard to draw -.-
+so I added the can. but maple syrup candy is surprisingly hard to draw -.- After this one I decided I had better things to do--

 This post is dedicated to the homework I was supposed to do...but didn't.
 Instead I was inspired to try Earle's style, after watching a little blurb about his process.